SteelCompendium/data-gen/Draw Steel Rules.md

 We’re still figuring out rules for encounter building, but here are some general guidelines.

-- A successful combat in which the party’s objectives are achieved earns the heroes 1 Victory.
+A successful combat in which the party’s objectives are achieved earns the heroes 1 Victory.
 Particularly hard encounters are worth 2 Victories when completed.
+We’ll have better guidelines on this topic in the future, but for now, consider tough boss battles worth 2 Victories.

-- A successful negotiation or montage test should earn the heroes 1 Victory.
-Other noncombat challenges are left to the Director’s discretion.
+A successful negotiation or montage test should earn the heroes 1 Victory.
+Other noncombat challenges are left to the Director’s discretion, but consider the following guidelines to help you determine when awarding 1 Victory is warranted:

+- If the heroes overcome a complicated trap that requires more than one test to find and disarm, award them 1 Victory.
+- If the heroes investigate a series of clues in a mystery, award 1 Victory when they solve the mystery.
+- If the heroes solve a complicated puzzle that requires them to use resources or would take most people at least 10 minutes to complete, award them a Victory.
+- If the heroes achieve a major story goal that accomplishes a quest (such as saving a prince trapped by an evil baroness or stopping a necromancer from performing a world-ending ritual), award them 1 Victory.
+- If the heroes use clever thinking to easily and surprisingly overcome or bypass a combat encounter, a negotiation, a montage test, a trap, a puzzle, or some other challenge that would award them 1 or more Victories in a more difficult fashion, award them 1 Victory.
+Clever thinking is just as worthy of a Victory—if not more so!

+At the Director’s discretion, particularly hard negotiations, puzzles, mysteries, and other noncombat challenges can be worth 2 Victories.

 ## EXPERIENCE